solidusjs/solidus/documentation/getting-started.md

 ## What's Node.js?

-- A server that is comprised of multiple modules installed by npm.
-- Modules are very granular, which is good.
+Node server written in JavaScript that is comprised of multiple modules installed by npm.Modules are very granular, which is good.
 If one module doesn't work out, it can be replaced by another.

 **[Download an Installer](http://nodejs.org/download)**

 ## What’s npm?

-- Package manager
-- Installs modules that are outlined in package.json when `npm install` is run in the same directory as package.json
+npm is a package manager for Node.
+It's accessed via a CLI (command line interface) and will automatically install any modules defined in package.json.
+By default, Grunt and several Grunt p

 Installing Solidus CLI